Sparse online variational Bayesian regression: Introduction

-where $\widehat{Y}_n := ((X_{n-1} m_{n-1})^T, y_n)^T$.
-Above is presented for the assimilation of one observation at a time, but it is easily modified to update a batch of $M$ observations at a time, which will be considered later.
-This observation is obviously not useful by itself, as it incurs a cost of $\cO(\min\{p,n\}^3)$ per iteration, whereas the Kalman filter delivers $\cO(p^2)$ updates in primal/covariance form (see \ref{eq:KF}).
-However, in what follows, the precision will be required.
-The latter representation will facilitate an approximate update which relies on recursive ``low-rank + diagonal'' approximations of $X_{n}^TX_{n} + C_0^{-1}$, in similar spirit to the ensemble Kalman filter \cite{burgers1998analysis}.

 Linear models of the form $x^T \beta$ are quite flexible, once one considers basis function expansions.
 In other words, $x = (1,\psi_{0}(s), \psi_1(s), \dots, \psi_p(s))$ for data $s\in \bbR^d$ and some functions $\{\psi_i\}$, which can be a subset of polynomials \cite{uqhandbook, chkifa2015discrete, guo2020constructing}, wavelets and other ``$x$-lets'' \cite{chen2001atomic}, radial basis functions \cite{broomhead1988radial}, random feature models \cite{rahimi2007random}, or any number of other choices.
 The book \cite{bishop} provides a concise and easy to read summary for regression applications.
 In fact, there are complete bases for many function-spaces.
 For example, if $\Omega = [0,1]^d$ then the Fourier series forms a complete basis for $L^2(\Omega) = \{f: \Omega \rightarrow \bbR ; \int_\Omega f(s)^2 ds < \infty \}$ \cite{georgi1976fourier} and a subset of such features can therefore be used to construct a convergent approximation.
-In fact, since radial basis function kernel operators are diagonalized by the Fourier basis, then the expectation of the product of two such features with a random frequency is equal to the kernel evaluation.
-Monte Carlo approximation of such expectations is the basis of the random feature models \cite{rahimi2007random}.
+In fact, since shift-invariant kernel operators (those defined only in terms of differences, $K(x,y)=k(x-y)$) are diagonalized by the Fourier basis, then the expectation of the product of two such features with an appropriately distributed random frequency is equal to the kernel evaluation.
+Monte Carlo approximation of such expectations is the basis of random feature models \cite{rahimi2007random}, which are another popular class of linear models in the machine learning literature.

 An issue is how many terms to include, and perhaps more importantly, how to select a subset of the important terms from a sufficiently rich set, without incurring a loss in accuracy due to overfitting, as can occur with too much flexibility.
 The latter issue is often referred to as ``variance-bias tradeoff'': a model which is too flexible (negligible bias) may be too strongly influenced by a particular data set, hence incurring a large variance over a range of different data sets \cite{geman1992neural}.
 This well-known issue can be dealt with by beginning with a sufficiently rich class of approximating functions (e.g. a large enough basis) and then introducing prior assumptions, or regularization, in order to let the model select the most parsimonious representation \cite{tikhonov1963solution, hoerl1970ridge, tibshirani1996regression, neal1996bayesian, muller2004nonparametric, stuart2010inverse}.